-Attracting and retaining top-talent has been CEOs top internal concern for two years in a row now.
+Attracting and retaining top talent has been an important concern for CEOs for many years now.

-We’ve been thinking about what a good talent operations definition would be, recently, as we are increasingly aware that business leaders think about talent differently now.
+We’ve been thinking about the definition of “Talent Operations” recently, as we are increasingly aware that business leaders think about talent differently now.
 It’s become a more dangerous constraint on business success than, say, capital flows or disruptive competition, so they have been putting far more thought into the inner workings of their talent function: how to improve its efficiency, where most of its added value comes from, and what the cost is to the business if things stay the same.

 The Marketing and Sales function went through the exact same process of “operationalization” in the past couple of decades, so CEOs don’t have to look far for ideas on how to provide the best support to this newly rising function.
 They even have a starting point for defining the talent operations function, and designing it to meet their goals.

 Talent Operations is the function, team members, and processes responsible for enabling the overall talent organization to work more effectively, to execute locally and at scale, and to create new value by incorporating more modern practices, deploying more innovative technologies and delivering more consistent outcomes.